WP Simple Pay Blog

 If your customer is using your product’s free trial, there’s a good chance you aren’t the most important thing happening in their life.
 Oftentimes, people forget about their trial and let the time expire.

 This could be as simple as sending a sequence of emails with deep links that push them along the onboarding process.
 If, for instance, they don’t engage with a particular feature within the first three days of the trial, send them an email prompting them to check it out.
-Or, you might reach out to them with an email to introduce them to the feature personally.
+You might also reach out to them personally by email to introduce them to the feature.

 You can also send them emails with helpful tutorials and additional ways to use your products or services.